Rashid Stadium

 Rashid Stadium (استاد راشد) is a multi-purpose stadium in Dubai, United Arab Emirates.
 It is currently used mostly for football and rugby matches.
-The stadium holds 12,000 people.
+The stadium holds 8,015 people.
+For AFC Asian Cup 2019 stadium was expanded with temporal stands to 12,056 seats.
 It was built in 1948.

 The stadium hosted several matches of the 2003 FIFA World Youth Championship, 2013 FIFA U-17 World Cup, and 2019 AFC Asian Cup.

 2019 AFC Asian Cup

 Rashid Stadium hosted five games of the 2019 Asian Cup, including a Round of 16 match.